QTDUadmin/QTDUsite/content/registration/index.md

 comments: false

 ---
-We will be accepting registrations here from July 10th 2023, after abstracts have been reviewed.
-Numbers are limited so priority for registration will be given to those presenting a talk.
+We will be accepting registrations here from July 24th 2023.
+This has been delayed from the original date to allow those offered contributed talks time to respond.

-There will be a small conference fee of $90 (AUD), with support for registrants with limited funding to be made available.
+There will be a small conference fee of $90 (AUD).

 More information will appear on this page closer to the registration opening date.
+In the meantime please send all enquiries to our email address on the front page.